adiciausu/funl/README.md

 ## Main features

-1.High throughput: Funl uses cowboy to listen for http requests.
-[Here] is a comparison between cowboy and other popular solutions.
+1. High throughput: Funl uses cowboy to listen for http requests.
+    * [Here] is a comparison between cowboy and other popular solutions.
+2. Transient error handling
-2.Transient error handling: if funl encounters an error when sending the request to the backend it will retry sending that request with exponential backoff.
+    * If funl encounters an error when sending the request to the backend it will retry sending that request with exponential backoff.
-3. Low memory footprint: Funl will use ~ max 1 Gb of memory for storing requests, dumping the to disk and reloading them in memory when needed.
+3. Low memory footprint
+    * Funl will use ~ max 1 Gb of memory for storing requests, dumping the to disk and reloading them in memory when needed.

 ## Install
 #### The easy way